Professional wrestling strikes: Roundhouse kick

 Properly speaking, a roundhouse kick in wrestling is a variation of a shoot kick with a slight difference.
 While in the latter (a proper roundhouse kick in execution) the attack stops after connecting with the opponent, in a roundhouse kick the wrestler will keep spinning well past a sitting/kneeling opponent's head or a standing opponent's ribcage, giving a 180° or even a full 360° turn.
+This is famously used by Trish Stratus, which she calls the Chick Kick.

 Tiger feint kick

 A move in which a wrestler jumps through the second and top rope while holding on to the ropes, using the momentum to swing back around into the ring.
 Originally performed as a fake dive to make opponents and fans think that the wrestler was about to dive through the ropes to opponents outside of the ring, later modified to become a kick to the head of an opponent who is hung on the second rope.
 This move requires high agility and is mainly used by smaller wrestlers in Japan and Mexico.
-Popularized internationally by Rey Mysterio, who called the move 619 (after the area code for Mysterio's hometown).
+It was popularized internationally by Rey Mysterio, who called the move 619 (after the area code for Mysterio's hometown).
+It would since also be used by Dominik Mysterio, Iyo Sky and Claudio Castagnoli, with the latter referring to the move as the Swiss-1-9.

 Lariat

-In wrestling, a lariat is performed when an attacking wrestler runs towards an opponent and wraps an arm around the opponent's upper chest or neck, forcing them to the ground.
+In wrestling, a lariat is performed when an attacking wrestler runs toward an opponent and wraps an arm around the opponent's upper chest or neck, forcing them to the ground.
 This move is similar to a clothesline, the difference being that in a clothesline the wrestler's arm is kept straight to their side during the move, while in the lariat the wrestler strikes the opponent with their arm often in a swinging motion and sometimes dropping face first besides the opponent.

 Typically, a lariat is used as a finishing move while the clothesline is simply a basic strike attack.
 The main difference aside from the mechanics of the movement is the stiffness: a lariat is essentially a very stiff, swinging clothesline.

 Crooked arm lariat

-Performed when an attacking wrestler runs towards an opponent with the arm bent upward at the elbow 60–90 degrees and wraps the arm around the opponent's neck, forcing them to the ground.
-Hulk Hogan is often credited with being its innovator, popularizing it as Axe Bomber.
+Performed when an attacking wrestler runs toward an opponent with the arm bent upward at the elbow 60–90 degrees and wraps the arm around the opponent's neck, forcing them to the ground.
+Hulk Hogan is often credited with being its innovator, popularizing it as the Axe Bomber.
+Brian Myers uses this move called the Roster Cut.

+Discus lariat

+The attacker performs a spinning motion before leaping their arm forward and knocking them down.
+This variation is notably used by Mike Santana as a finisher, who calls the move Spin the Block.